Skip to content

 Where Telegram is genuinely good

 Credit where it is due.
 Telegram is fast, polished, and excellent for large communities, channels, and bots, and its voice and video calls are end-to-end encrypted.
 As a public broadcast and community tool it is genuinely strong.
-The problem is narrower than "Telegram is bad": its reputation as a private messenger simply outruns its default behaviour.
+The problem is narrower than "Telegram is bad": its reputation as a private messenger simply outruns its default behavior.

 Who can read your messages, and who they will tell